PetarDimitrov91/JS-Applications/README.md

-## This is my JS-Applications module, including all lections and exercises.
+## This is my JS-Applications module, including all lectures and exercises.